34And Jesus said, Father, forgive them; for they know not what they do. And parting his garments among them, they cast lots.

-Mrs. Wang was a woman whose husband constantly reviled and curse her.
-But instead of resorting to a violent form of conflict resolution, she constantly prayed that God should forgive him.
-Eventually God answered her prayers and her husband became a Christian.
+Mrs. Wang was a woman whose husband reviled and cursed her for six months.
+But instead of responding in kind, she constantly prayed that God would forgive him...because he didn't understand.
+One day God answered her prayers, and her husband was truly converted.

 By following in the footsteps of Jesus and forgiving the murderers who martyred Monir and Ali; Mina Nevisa found once again, the priceless joy and assurance that bitterness and unforgiveness had robbed her of.

 Mitsuo Fuchida read the conversion story of Jacob DeShazer, and he heard the personal story of Peggy Covell.
 As a result Fuchida began to read the Bible.
 When he came to Jesus' forgiveness of those who killed Him, Fuchida understood and gave his life to Jesus.